Uniformization of cofat domains on metric two-spheres: Introduction

 \begin{theorem} Suppose that $X$ is an upper Ahlfors $2$-regular metric two-sphere.
 If \,$\Omega \subset X$ is a cofat domain, then there exists a $\frac{\pi}{2}$-quasiconformal homeomorphism $f\colon\Omega \to D$ onto a circle domain $D \subset \mathbb{S}^2$.
 Moreover,

 \end{theorem} The upper $2$-regularity and quasiconformality are defined in \eqref{ahlfors} and Definition \ref{gd}, respectively.
 Schramm \cite{schramm1995transboundary} proved Theorem \ref{main} for $X=\mathbb{S}^2$ and a conformal $f$.
-Compactifications of $\mathbb{R}^2$ equipped with the $\ell^{\infty}$-norm show that the constant $\frac{\pi}{2}$ is best possible (see \cite{rajala2017uniformization,romney2019quasiconformal}).
+Compactifications of $\mathbb{R}^2$ equipped with the $\ell^{\infty}$-norm show that the constant $\frac{\pi}{2}$ is best possible (see \cite{romney2019quasiconformal}).

-If $X$ is Ahlfors 2-regular and \emph{linearly locally connected} (see e.g. \cite[Theorem 8.23]{heinonen2001lectures}), then Theorem \ref{main} can be proved by applying Schramm's theorem (see the previous paragraph) and the quasisymmetric uniformization of Bonk and Kleiner \cite[Theorem 1.1]{bonk2002quasisymmetric}.
+The main difficulty in proving Theorem \ref{main} is the adaptation of basic transboundary modulus estimates to the metric space setting.
+Note that if quasiconformal maps preserved cofat domains, then Theorem \ref{main} would follow by combining Schramm's theorem with \cite[Theorem 1.6]{rajala2017uniformization}, according to which there is a quasiconformal map $\phi:X \to \mathbb{S}^2$.

+Such an argument can be applied in \emph{linearly locally connected} (LLC) spaces $X$ (see e.g. \cite[Theorem 8.23]{heinonen2001lectures}), on which $\phi$ is \emph{quasisymmetric} by \cite[Theorem 1.1]{bonk2002quasisymmetric}, and therefore preserves cofat domains.
+On the other hand, we demonstrate in Section \ref{sec:cofatness-not-qc-invariant} that cofatness is not always preserved by quasiconformal maps in the setting of Theorem \ref{main} without the LLC-condition.

 We now give some background.
 Non-smooth versions of the uniformization theorem have found applications in various areas of mathematics, such as the calculus of variations, metric geometry, complex dynamics, and geometric group theory (see e.g. \cite{bonk2006quasiconformal,bonk2011uniformization,bonk2005conformal,bonk2013quasisymmetric,haissinsky2009coarse,kleiner2006asymptotic}).
+A fundamental result by Bonk and Kleiner \cite{bonk2002quasisymmetric} shows that an Ahlfors 2-regular metric two-sphere admits a \emph{quasisymmetric} homeomorphism onto the standard $\mathbb{S}^2$ if and only if it is \emph{linearly locally connected}.